Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/subscriber.md

 ## Setting Up ROS

-- Follow the [ROS–Unity Initial Setup](setup.md) guide if you haven't already done so.
+- Follow the [ROS–Unity Demo Setup](setup.md) guide if you haven't already done so.

-## Setting Up Unity Scene
+## Create Unity Subscriber

 - In Unity, create a new C# script and name it `RosSubscriberExample`.
 Paste the following code into the new script file.
     (Alternatively, you can drag the script file into Unity from `tutorials/ros_unity_integration/unity_scripts/RosSubscriberExample.cs`.)